joey001/joey001.github.io/docs/aegroup/aegroup.md

 We currently work on some well-known hard combinatorial  optimization problems.
 We develop heuristics combinatorial search, integer linear programs, parallel methods etc., and investigate both their empirical and theoretical performances.

-We have built some high-performance programs for solving:
+For example, we have built some high-performance programs for solving:
-- relaxed clique problems.
+1. relaxed clique problems.
-- steiner tree problems.
+2. steiner tree problems.
-- cutting-stock problems.
+3. cutting-stock problems.

-(Codes can be found from the my publication page.)
+Codes can be found from the my publication page.

 <font color=red>**NOTICE**</font>: we recruite talent **undergraduates** all the year round.